magento/devdocs/src/cloud/docker/docker-config.md

   - /cloud/reference/docker-config.html
 ---

 The `{{site.data.var.ct}}` package (version 2002.0.13 or later) deploys to a read-only file system by default in the Docker environment, which mirrors the read-only file system deployed in the Production environment.
-You can use the `docker:build` command in the `{{site.data.var.ct}}` package to generate the Docker Compose configuration and deploy {{site.data.var.ece}} in a Docker container.
+You can use the `ece-docker build:compose` command in the `{{site.data.var.ct}}` package to generate the Docker Compose configuration and deploy {{site.data.var.ece}} in a Docker container.

 {: .bs-callout-warning }
-The `docker:build` command overwrites the existing `docker-compose.yml` configuration file.
+The `ece-docker build:compose` command overwrites the existing `docker-compose.yml` configuration file.
 You can save your customizations for the Docker Compose configuration in a `docker-compose.override.yml` file.
 See a detailed example in the [Docker quick reference][docker-reference].

 ## Prerequisites